OpenM-Project/mcbedoc.github.io/index.md

 An Ultimate Collection of Minecraft: Bedrock Edition Tools & Unlockers {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Get started now](/docs/the-story/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub][MCBEDOC Repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 {: .warning }
-> We don't directly advocate for piracy, this is for preservation and educational purposes only.
+> We don't directly advocate for piracy, this is for preservation and educational purposes only!

 MCBEDOC is a collection of Minecraft: Bedrock Edition tools & unlockers.
 You can find useful tools and unlcokers for all Minecraft versions based on Minecraft: Bedrock Edition.